delta94/brandonskerritt.github.io/_posts/testComp124.md

 3. Lists everyone who has used the keyboard
 4. Lists all Wi-Fi devices

+# Question 2

+What's the fastest operating system?

+1. Windows
+2. Nvidia
+3. iPhone
+4. Macbook

-# Question 2 - Written
+# Question ? - Written

 There are 2 producers who produce pots to be placed onto a shelf.
 There is a single consumer who takes pots off of the shelf.